 I went to feed the dogs tonight.
 Cap, my 11 (almost) male Brit, accompanied me to the barn.
 Over the last few years, with three eye operations, he's become a house dog, and goes just about everywhere with me.
 As I fed the younger dogs, the three year old, Blue, jumping and running and bouncing in anticipation of being fed, and the older ones, Shack and Pearl, at six, and Ruby, nearing 11 herself, turned circles and were excited.
-Cap laid down on the gravel of the barn, no doubt reminding the pack the house dogs get fed in the morning without all the drama.
+Cap laid down on the gravel of the barn.
+He was, no doubt, reminding the pack that the house dogs get fed in the morning without all the drama.

 Chuckling, I heaved myself out of the chair, and we eased back to the house.
 Cap ran ahead looking for that blasted cat.